 Monetization strategy

 Jackie earns through a mix of affiliate marketing, ads, sponsorships, and digital products.
 She also partners with tourism boards, runs paid Instagram campaigns, and sells e-books and social media templates on her site.
-She also runs group trips to Bali.
+On top of all that, she runs group trips to Bali.

 Affiliate marketing has been part of her strategy from the start, and Travelpayouts helped streamline the process.
 Instead of juggling separate programs, she now uses the platform to manage key partners like Booking.com and GetYourGuide.
 Posts like her hotel guides, especially the ones focused on Puglia, perform best because they match what readers are actively searching for.
 Also, enabling Travelpayouts’ LinkSwitcher tool made it easy to update her old links and boost her conversion without starting from scratch.